fullstackedorg/docs/getting-started.md

 # Getting Started

-Once installed, you can now create full-stack web apps within FullStacked.
+Once installed, you can now create projects within FullStacked.
 Follow along to create a `Hello World` project.

 ## Creating a new project